szczyglis-dev/py-gpt/docs/source/functions.rst

 Local functions and tools from plugins are available in supported chat and agent modes when the ``+ Tools`` option is enabled.

-You can define an API-side function schema that maps to a local command from the ``Custom Commands`` plugin.
+You can define an API-side function schema that maps to a local command from the ``Custom commands`` plugin.
 For example:

 **Name:** ``send_email``